 “Model United Nations, also known as Model UN or MUN, is an educational simulation in which students can learn about diplomacy, international relations, and the United Nations.
 MUN involves and teaches researching, public speaking, debating, and writing skills, in addition to critical thinking, teamwork, and leadership abilities.” – Wikipedia

 No ‘real’ actions will be taken as a result of the produced resolutions.
-However, an MUN conference can serve as a great learning opportunity and an MUN-weekend can also be a lot of fun as there is the possibility to become friends with interesting people from all over the world.
+However, a MUN conference can serve as a great learning opportunity and a MUN-weekend can also be a lot of fun as there is the possibility to become friends with interesting people from all over the world.

 About the conference

-HMUN is a three-day conference that is attended by about 600 students from all over the world and its twenty-first annual session will take place at the Stedelijk Gymnasium in Haarlem from the 5th to the 7th of April, 2019.
+HMUN is a three-day conference that is attended by about 600 students from all over the world and its twenty-third annual session will take place at the Stedelijk Gymnasium in Haarlem from the 26th to the 28th of March, 2021.

 The students organising the conference are known as the Executive Staff.
-The Executive Staff of HMUN 2019 consists of eighteen students of the Stedelijk Gymnasium Haarlem, and is composed of twelve different positions.
-These students are led and instructed by the Secretariat, which is made up of the Secretaries-General and the four Deputies Secretary-General.
+The Executive Staff of HMUN 2021 consists of eighteen students of the Stedelijk Gymnasium Haarlem and is composed of fifteen different positions.
+These students are led and instructed by the Secretariat, which is made up of the Secretaries-General and the five Deputies Secretary-General.
 The Secretariat and the rest of the Staff are directed as well, by five teachers from the Stedelijk Gymnasium Haarlem, known as the Board of Directors.
 These teachers are very enthusiastic about Model United Nations, and of great value for MUN in our school.